binipringle/crim-outline/index.md

 **Omission + Duty**

 Law/statute imposes duty when a person:
-- has a certain status relationship with the victim (i.e., child, elderly parent, maybe spouse; if adult sibling, no duty to care.)
+- has a certain status relationship with the victim (i.e., child, elderly parent, maybe spouse; if adult sibling, no duty to care)
 - assumed contractual duty of care
 - voluntarily assumed duty of care
 - creates risk of harm to another